cchandre/pyhamsys/README.md

 Remarks:
     - If the vector field is explicitly time dependent, it should be first autonomized by adding time as an extra variable
-    - If *times* is a linearly spaced list or array, the time step is slightly readjusted so that the output times contain the values in *times*
+    - If *times* is a linearly spaced list or array, or if *times* is an integer or a float, the time step is slightly readjusted so that the output times contain the values in *times*
     - If *times* is not linearly spaced, a linear interpolation of the solution is performed; the accuracy of the integrator might be lost

 Returns: